Adam Froman: Professional career

-Froman was rated the 13th best quarterback in the 2011 NFL Draft by NFLDraftScout.com.
+Froman was rated the 13th best quarterback in the 2011 NFL draft by NFLDraftScout.com.
 The website also predicted that he would be selected in the sixth or seventh round.

-Atlanta Falcons

 After going undrafted, Froman signed with the Atlanta Falcons of the National Football League (NFL) on July 27, 2011.
 He was released by the Falcons on September 1, 2011.

-Winnipeg Blue Bombers

 On September 27, 2011, the Winnipeg Blue Bombers of the Canadian Football League signed Froman to the team's practice squad.
 He was released by the Blue Bombers on October 11, 2011.

-Spokane Shock

 Froman signed with the Spokane Shock of the AFL on November 2, 2011.
 He received playing time after starter Erik Meyer suffered an injury in the Shock's home opener.
 He recorded eight touchdowns on 459 passing yards for the Shock in 2012.
 Froman was released by the Shock on May 7, 2012.